YashJipkate/Naarad/README.md

 We aim to build an Android app that filters these messages and delivers only useful and crucial information to the NGO or the agency.
   * On the client side, the app would have a simple user-friendly interface with a button to record his message or type it.
   * If the user inputs voice message, we shall convert it to text internally.
+  * The audio data received will be passed through a speech-emotion-recognition network.
+That network will prioritize the audio message received.
+Then messages with high priority will be sent first further to the classification model.
   * We would then send the text message to the backend server which would apply NLP algorithms to classify the messages into categories like:-
     * Sympathy/Support/Donation
     * Call for Help/Missing/Casualities/Damage